Concetti Chiave

 It tells a number of stories about legendary kings and knights.
 The book opens with the story of king's Arthur birth brought about by the magic Merlin and It ends with the deaths of Arthur and his Queen Guinevere and of Sir Lancelot, the best knight and the queen's lover.

 It is a literary genre which developed in the 12th and 13th centuries.
-It generally portrays idealized or fantastic vision of life dealing with extravagant characters, strange exotic places, supernatural incidents written in prose.
-Among them We can remember the Arthurian Legends.
+It generally goes into detail of extravagant characters, strange exotic places, supernatural incidents with the use of a flowing and musical prose.
+Among them we can remember the Arthurian Legends.

 It is a literary genre which developed in the 18th century in England presenting a picture of real life written in prose.
 It arose in 1719 in England with "Robinson Crusoe" by D. Defoe.